Working from home can be a convenience that allows you the freedom to be a little more loose with your work/life balance.

 Password Managers

-Using password managers like iCloud Keychain or 1Password helps you keep track of unique, strong passwords.
-It’s more secure than writing them down on paper.
-Another measure to consider is using a password vault like LastPass.
-It can generate high-strength passwords that are nearly impossible to guess.
-If you choose to create your own passwords, avoid using your social security number, phone number, or address.
-These are considered personally identifiable information and should be kept private.
+Using password managers like iCloud Keychain or 1Password keeps track of all your unique and strong passwords and is more secure than writing down your passwords on paper.
+Another measure to consider is using a password vault such as LastPass, which will create a high-strength password that is nearly impossible to guess.
+If you choose to create your own passwords, never use your social security number, phone number, address or other personally identifiable information.

 Cloud Storage